 Some fast-moving consumer commodities, such as meat, dairy products, baked goods, fruits, and vegetables, are very perishable.
 FMCG sales are typically influenced by shop promotions, as well as holidays and other seasonal occasions.

 Let’s explore the most popular FMCG trends in 2022:

 Prioritizing of Health is becoming the Ultimate Consumer’s Preference

 One of the major trends that have already started happening is consumers prioritizing their health.
 The pandemic has started a debate about immunity and thus the consumer’s focus has shifted to food items that are more beneficial for their health.
 Although low-sodium, sugar-free products have been in the market for decades but were only sold at special healthcare stores, it is only now that they have made their way into our regular supermarkets as the demand for them has expanded rapidly.
-Products like soy milk, alcohol-free mocktails are gaining wider acceptance and availability.
-Thus, this is a trend which is likely to only increase in 2021.
+Products like soy milk and alcohol-free mocktails are gaining wider acceptance and availability.
+Thus, this is a trend which is likely to only increase in 2022.

 Must Read:Career in Food Biotechnology

 As people’s lives keep getting busier, it all comes down to one thing i.e. convenience.
 People want more convenience in their life especially when it comes to getting their meals which is why food delivery giants like Uber Eats, Zomato etc have gained popularity as well.
 FMCG markets are responding to the desired convenience in the best way possible.
 For eg.- ready to eat meal options are becoming more popular especially among all the millenials just for the sake of convenience.